tejas-2232/All-About-Ansible-AAA-/important_modules/README.md

 __Handling errors with blocks:__

 * You can control how Ansible responds to task errors using blocks with `rescue` and `always` sections.
 * Rescue blocks specify tasks to run when an earlier task in a block fails.
-This approach is similar to exception handling in many programming languages
+This approach is similar to exception handling in many programming languages.
+* Ansible runs rescue block only after a task return __failed__ state.
+* __Bad task definitions__ and __unreachable hosts__ will _not trigger_ the rescue block.